To be registered as a charity, your organisation must have a charitable purpose or purposes.

 - promoting or opposing a change to any matter established by law, policy or practice in the Commonwealth, a state, a territory or another country (where that change furthers or opposes one or more of the purposes above)

-For more information, see our examples of charitable purposes.
+For more information, see our examples of charitable purpose clauses.

 Charities can have more than one charitable purpose